locomote/heater-control/README.md

 # Heater control

 This enables control of specific fujitsu aircon units.
-Commands are sent via a [Iguanaworks IR Transceiver](http://www.iguanaworks.net/) IR 'Hybrid' unit with a 'Wired Emitter'.
+Commands are sent via a [Iguanaworks IR Transceiver](http://www.iguanaworks.net/) 'Hybrid' unit with a 'Wired Emitter'.
 The transmitter is connected to a linux box & scripted via Jenkins.
 If you need to place the transmitter some distance from the USB dongle, you can buy a headphone extension cable.
 We're using one that's 7 meters long without issue.